Super Rugby franchise areas: Pacific Islands

 The Pacific Islands have a single franchise, that is owned and operated by New Zealand Rugby.
-It was included in Super Rugby for the 2022 Super Rugby season and represents all the Pacific Islands, and specifically the Fiji Rugby Union, Rugby Samoa and Tonga Rugby Union along with Cook Islands Rugby Union and Niue Rugby Football Union.
+It was included in Super Rugby for the 2022 Super Rugby season and represents all the Pacific Islands, and specifically Rugby Samoa and the Tonga Rugby Union along with Cook Islands Rugby Union and Niue Rugby Football Union.
 The team consists of players from various teams that participate in competitions in these countries such as the Datec Cup Provincial Championship, Samoa National Provincial Championship and Skipper Cup, represents one of these nations national side or sevens side.
 Many of the players who represent the side have returned from stints internationally in Europe or elsewhere, or play their rugby in Australia or New Zealand in competitions such as the National Provincial Championship, Heartland Championship, Queensland Premier Rugby or Shute Shield.
 The Pacific Islands have had previous representative teams in Global Rapid Rugby and also competed internationally as the Pacific Islanders rugby union team and had a number of teams who competed in the World Rugby Pacific Challenge.
 The team will be based in South Auckland, New Zealand.